pretix/pretix-docs/docs/guides/integrations/hubspot.md

 ## Applications

-This section explains some useful applications for the HubSpot integration plugin:
+This section explains some useful applications for the HubSpot integration:

  - [Adding customers to your HubSpot contacts database](hubspot.md#adding-customers-to-your-hubspot-contacts-database)
  - [Adding attendees to your HubSpot contacts database](hubspot.md#adding-attendees-to-your-hubspot-contacts-database)
  - [Adding orders to your HubSpot deals database](hubspot.md#adding-orders-to-your-hubspot-deals-database)

-Before you can do any of these things, you have to set up the plugin as described in [General usage](hubspot.md#general-usage).
+Before you can do any of these things, you have to enable the plugin and set up the connection as described in [General usage](hubspot.md#general-usage).

 ### Adding customers to your HubSpot contacts database

 This section explains how to add customers in pretix to your contacts database in HubSpot.
-Open the pretix backend and navigate to :navpath:Your Event → :fa3-wrench: Settings → HubSpot:.
+Open the pretix backend and navigate to :navpath:Your event → :fa3-wrench: Settings → HubSpot:.
 Under "Object mappings", click the :btn-icon:fa3-plus: Add mapping: button.

 Under "pretix object type", choose "Order position".